yannickmahe/yannickmahe.github.io/_posts/2013-08-26-learning-to-code-on-a-low-end-graphical-calculator.markdown

 ---
 layout: posts
-title: "Learning to code on a low end graphical calculator."
+title: "Learning to code on a low end graphical calculator"
 categories: [coding]
 ---